 The Bluetooth standard is global, meaning you can use the same device anywhere on the planet – no need to source different components for industrial facilities in different markets.
 What’s more, because it’s so common in smartphones and other handheld devices, you can interact with Bluetooth-enabled IIoT device using devices you probably already own.

-7. Security is designed in
+7. With Bluetooth, security is designed in

 Three inherent characteristics of Bluetooth make it an extremely secure means of sharing data wirelessly.
 Firstly, the adaptive frequency hopping that we talked about earlier sees the transmitter send out data on a pseudo-random sequence of channels.
 Only it and the receiver know which channels these are.
 So if someone was going to try to intercept the message, they’d need to listen on all channels, then attempt to piece together the right packets of data to form the full message.